 - One-half cup of dried seedless raisins, peaches, or prunes

-- One slice of bread, pumpernickel bagel, or bran muffin
+- One slice of bread, half of a small pumpernickel bagel, or bran muffin